Analyze successful stores in existing markets

 - Select the first row and click Zoom To.

-The market area with the highest suitability score is in Dane County, Wisconsin.
+The market area with the highest suitability score is Dane County, Wisconsin.

 You've successfully narrowed the search for new market expansion by performing a suitability analysis using related criteria.
 Next, you'll further this analysis by applying the same criteria to submarkets and then potential candidate sites.